A display of ropes in various colors and patterns, demonstrating the wide range of paracords available for survival, crafting, or decorative uses.

 Going Ahead Of The Instructions

-Sometimes, you are eager to see how your bracelet will look immediately, and you follow the instructions.
-You miss out on small details, and you end up messing up your knots.
+Sometimes, you are eager to see how your bracelet will look immediately, so you follow the instructions.
+However, you miss small details, and you end up messing up your knots.

 Too Much Melting At The End